truenicfel/vfe-demo/README.md

 ## Run

-Execute the `EarthMantle` executable or the `Ocean` executable like this while supplying earthMantle.vti, ocean.vti and/or oceanSeeds.vtp which are contained within this folder.
+Execute the `EarthMantle` executable or the `Ocean` executable like this while supplying earthMantle.vti, ocean.vti and/or oceanSeeds.vtp which can be found in the supplementary material of our paper.
 When running you might encounter an error message that certain VTK libraries were not found.
 You need to make them available to your executable by adding their path to your environment.